In This Article

 What could be a super useful scenario is, if you have a meeting in Teams and you undock it, so you could see both the meeting content and the nifty new cloud shell tab.
 Hopefully, Microsoft will add this functionality.

 If you don’t use Microsoft Teams (you should), you can use the Azure Cloud Shell Connector in Windows Terminal.
-If you are new to Windows Terminal, I highly recommend to check it out here.
+If you are new to Windows Terminal, I highly recommend checking it out here.
 You can download it for free from the Microsoft Store.

 Hope this helps!